 CLI measurements can be configured for NR cells in all MR-DC options.
 In EN-DC and NGEN-DC, only the SN can configure CLI measurements.
 In NE-DC, only the MN can configure CLI measurements.
 In NR-DC, both the MN and the SN can configure CLI measurements, and the MN informs the SN about the maximum number of CLI measurement resources that can be configured by the SN to ensure that the total number of CLI measurement resources does not exceed the UE capabilities.

+For MUSIM operation, when the UE is configured to operate in NR-DC in Network A, the MN may indicate the configured per-UE MUSIM gap pattern(s) to the SN.

 SECOND CHANGE

 7.3 UE capability coordination